mcgilldinglab/DENetwork/README.md

 After running DESeq2, you will end up with the following files, in the 'example_deseq2_output' folder, that you will need to run DENetwork:
 * 3 .tsv files containing differentially-expressed (DE) genes starting with 'DE'.
-    1. DE_all_influenza.tsv contains all DE genes
+    1. 'DE_all_influenza.tsv' contains all DE genes
-    2. DE_pos_influenza.tsv contains all upregulated DE genes
+    2. 'DE_pos_influenza.tsv' contains all upregulated DE genes
-    3. DE_neg_influenza.tsv contains all downregulated DE genes.
+    3. 'DE_neg_influenza.tsv' contains all downregulated DE genes.

   You can choose either of the 3 files for input into DENetwork.
 Ideally, you want to obtain a couple hundred (~200-400) DE genes for input into DENetwork.
 For example, DE_pos_influenza.tsv is chosen and it contains 236 upregulated DE genes.
 The optional input arguments (-b, -t, -p, -l) can be changed to increase or decrease the number of DE genes outputted.

-* gene_log2fc_influenza.tsv which contains a gene column and a log2 fold change (in absolute value) column.
+* 'gene_log2fc_influenza.tsv' which contains a gene column and a log2 fold change (in absolute value) column.

+The 'data' folder contains 2 files that are mandatory for running DENetwork:
+* 'ppi_ptm_pd.hgnc.txt' contains a list of PPI scores (both protein-protein and protein-dna)
+* 'TFs.txt' contains a list of all TFs that are used to find significant TFs, if TFs are chosen as the target nodes

 ```bash
 $python3 run_denetwork.py -n influenza -d example_deseq2_output/DE_pos_influenza.tsv -g example_deseq2_output/gene_log2fc_influenza.tsv -r example/receptors_influenza.txt -t de -s 100